JonathanMoreno14/RubyonRails-CommandLine-Syntax/README.md

 end
 ```
-From there we add contact to the controller

-Go into your file directory for the controller.rb file
+From there we add contact to the controller go into your file directory for the controller.rb file

 **app/controllers/controller_name.rb**